Magnetron85/PyChat/README.md

 # PyChat

 A versatile desktop application that lets you interact with multiple AI providers (OpenAI, Anthropic Claude, Google Gemini, and Ollama) through a unified interface.
 This PyQt5-based tool offers a seamless experience for using various large language models across different providers.
+Query your own documents with RAG for custom knowledge.

 ![PyChat Interface](https://github.com/Magnetron85/PyChat/raw/rag2/screenshot.png)